 "Our midwives were so kind and caring.
 They put us at ease and ensured we had the birth we were hoping for."

 Labour care and support is provided by a small team of experienced midwives, supported by maternity support workers, and others to enhance the womans experience.
 We believe in listening to women and their partners, and working in partnership to ensure physiological birth is facilitated, care is safe and the birth experience is optimised.

 We encourge women to plan to birth on the Malden Suite if they have a healthy pregnancy, a normal delivery is planned and labour is spontaneous (happens on its own) after 37 weeks.
 You do not need to book to have your baby on Malden Suite, this decision can be made at any time, even at the start of labour.
 During pregnancy a midwife or obstetrician will have an individualised discussion regarding your birth plan, which will include a recommendation regarding place of birth.

 Some women may have additonal needs in pregnancy or factors present that may mean extra consideration is needed when planning location of birth and care in labour.
-In these circumstaces women who believe malden suite is the best location for them, will have an a discussion and birth plan with a supervisor of midwives (this can be arranged through the antenatal midwife).
+In these circumstaces women who believe Malden Suite is the best location for them, will have an a discussion and birth plan with a consultant midwife (this can be arranged through the antenatal midwife).

 A large English study found that outcomes for healthy women who labour and birth on a midwife led unit were better with less intervention and a greater chance of experiencing a normal delivery.
 Women who start their labour on a midwife led unit and susequently transfered to the labour ward equally appear to have improved outcomes.

 The online tour is a useful tool to view the birth environment.